JFchien/EEG-classification/README.md

 [2] R. Brack and E. H. Amalu, A review of technology, materials and r&d challenges of upper limb prosthesis for improved user suitability," Journal of Orthopaedics, vol. 23, pp. 88<br>
-[3] L. A. Wheaton, Neurorehabilitation in upper limb amputation: understanding how neurophysiological changes can aect functional rehabilitation," Journal of NeuroEngineering and Rehabilitation, vol. 14, no. 1, May 2017.<br>
+[3] L. A. Wheaton, Neurorehabilitation in upper limb amputation: understanding how neurophysiological changes can affect functional rehabilitation," Journal of NeuroEngineering and Rehabilitation, vol. 14, no. 1, May 2017.<br>
-[4] P. Ofner, A. Schwarz, J. Pereira, and G. R. Muller-Putz, \Upper limb movements can be decoded from the time-domain of low-frequency EEG," PLOS ONE, vol. 12, no. 8, p. e0182578, Aug.
+[4] P. Ofner, A. Schwarz, J. Pereira, and G. R. Muller-Putz, Upper limb movements can be decoded from the time-domain of low-frequency EEG," PLOS ONE, vol. 12, no. 8, p. e0182578, Aug.
 2017. <br>
 [5] A. Delorme and S. Makeig, EEGLAB: an open source toolbox for analysis of single-trial EEG dynamics including independent component analysis," Journal of Neuroscience Methods, vol. 134, no. 1, pp. 9